 THE DIGITAL HUMANITIES INITIATIVE

 Digital technology offers extraordinary advantages in mining important historical and cultural data.
 It also makes humanities thinking available to broader audiences.
-The Miami University Humanities Center has promoted a number of effort to build institutional capacity in the area of digital humanities.
+The Miami University Humanities Center has promoted a number of efforts to build institutional capacity in digital humanities.

 In 2012, the Humanities Center created a Digital Humanities Working Group (DHWG) charged with studying the possibilities for new digital projects at Miami.
 Members included: